-· riment with different saved settings, or try can always go back to the result you had 11900.
-This command is only availab ole at the enhance image stage 14.
-Lets you redo an operation th command. at has been undone with the Undo This sub-menu provides com clipboard.
+Undo Provides undo for changes to slider values and changes made with the brush tools.
+This means it is safe to experiment with different saved settings, or try moving any sliders, since you can always go back to the result you had earlier if you don't like the changes.
+This command is only available at the enhance image stage 14.
+Redo Lets you redo an operation that has been undone with the Undo command.

+Сору This sub-menu provides comm clipboard.
 This sub-menu provides commands to copy various images to the clipboard.
 Copy Original Image Copies the original image to the clipboard.
 This can be useful if you load a PortraitPro session file (.ppx).
-This sub-menu provides com clipboard.

 Copy Final Image Copies the enhanced image to the clipboard.
 This is the same image that would be saved if the enhanced image were to be saved.
 Copy Skin Mask Copies the skin mask to the clipboard, white is skin and black is non-skin.
 Copy Hair Mask Copies the hair mask to the clipboard, white is hair and black is non-hair.
 Copy Foreground Image If the background mask has been found, this copies the mask to the clipboard where white is the foreground and black is the background.
 Copy Background Image This copies the inverse of the image copied by Copy Foreground Image, so white is the background and black is the foreground.